 Notice that wherever He preached the Kingdom, healing and deliverance was there.
 Even when He sent out His disciples to represent Him, healing and deliverance accompanied them.
 At no time did they stray from His message.
 These twelve Jesus sent out and commanded them, saying: “Do not go into the way of the Gentiles, and do not enter a city of the Samaritans.
 But go rather to the lost sheep of the house of Israel.
 And as you go, preach, saying, ‘The kingdom of heaven is at hand.’
 Heal the sick, cleanse the lepers, raise the dead, cast out demons.
 Freely you have received, freely give.
 Provide neither gold nor silver nor copper in your money belts, nor bag for your journey, nor two tunics, nor sandals, nor staffs; for a worker is worthy of his food.

-There are only three times in the New Testament you will see the word Christian, where the people first gave them that name.
+There are only three times in the New Testament you will see the word Christian.

 And when he had found him, he brought him to Antioch.
 So it was that for a whole year they assembled with the church and taught a great many people.
 And the disciples were first called Christians in Antioch.
 The people started calling them Christians.